These dedicated runners have done every LA Marathon for nearly 4 decades

 Gallardo’s goal is now to reach the 50th LA marathon with Bingham.

-After that, he said, he will find a way to finish the race with his friend, even carrying him across the finish line if he has to.
+After that, Gallardo said, he will find a way to finish the race with his friend, even carrying Bingham across the finish line if he has to.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.